 Previously a tricky place to reach, Kyushu is now fully connected to Japan's exceptional bullet train network, and most visitors will arrive from Honshu into Fukuoka, the island's largest city (and one somewhat confusingly also known as Hakata) - an eminently civilised place with a fine temperate climate.
 Should you not have visited Hiroshima in Honshu, from Fukuoka it's also possible to pay a poignant visit to the port city of Nagasaki, the scene of the second atomic bomb blast and the act that brought the Second World War to an end with the Japanese Emperor surrender a few days later.
 Today Nagasaki is a thriving and thoroughly charming city but various museums and memorials tell of its terrible past.

 Heading east from Fukuoka visitors can discover another of Kyushu's quirky claims to fame.
-In a country well known for its geothermal activities, Kyushu is the epicentre (for want of a less inappropriate word) of onsen (hot spring baths) culture, which plays a central part in Japanese life.
+In a country well known for its geothermal activities, Kyushu is the epicentre (for want of a more appropriate word) of onsen (hot spring baths) culture, which plays a central part in Japanese life.
 Beppu, with its eight famous 'hells' or baths, is the most famous onsen resort but the town is often packed with domestic tourists.
 Nearby Yufuin is a charming alternative and surrounded by well-marked walking trails.
 Much like with ryokans or traditional Japanese inns, onsens abide by a set etiquette that can be tricky for foreigners to navigate, but we can provide details on the do's and don'ts so you can enjoy this most Japanese of experiences safe in the knowledge you won't be creating any diplomatic disasters.